ManuelLecha/manuellecha-web/content/about.md

 Researching TDA's state-of-the-art methods for Time Series Analysis for my thesis, I came across several articles discussing applications to financial time series.
 My curiosity led me to read about Financial Maths theory, which quickly made me realize how little I knew about finance.

 At that time I discovered a postgraduate program offered by the UPC, which covered several math-finance topics.
-This course examined both the elements of financial markets and the methodologies, techniques, and tools for valuing and modelling products, evaluating risks, and taking financial decisions.
+This course examined the elements of financial markets and the methodologies, techniques, and tools for valuing and modelling products, evaluating risks and taking financial decisions.

-As the class hours fit perfectly into my schedule, and I thought I would benefit both personally and professionally from learning more about finance and being more business driven, I decided to enroll.
+The class hours fit perfectly into my schedule, and I thought I would benefit both personally and professionally from learning more about finance and being more business-minded, so I decided to enrol.

 <br>